Riniga/alfaforce/botframework/README.md

 This bot is the interface to command other bots to do their best

 ## Prerequisites
-Conda environmentt called bot with python 3.13.1
+Conda environmentt with python 3.13.3
 packages:
-- botbuilder-core
-- asyncio
-- aiohttp
+- pip install botbuilder
-- cookiecutter==1.7.0
+- pip install botbuilder-core
-- bot conda environment

 ### Testing the bot using Bot Framework Emulator
 [Bot Framework Emulator](https://github.com/microsoft/botframework-emulator) is a desktop application that allows bot developers to test and debug their bots on localhost or running remotely through a tunnel.